-When departing from Rome, you have various train station options to start your journey from including Roma Termini, Roma Tiburtina and Roma Ostiense.
-When arriving in Pisa, you can end your route in train stations like Pisa Centrale, Pisa Aeroporto and Pisa San Rossore.
+When taking a train from Rome, you have a couple of train stations you can depart from including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When you arrive in Pisa, your train can arrive in train stations including Pisa Centrale, Pisa Aeroporto and Pisa San Rossore.

-Omio customers book a train from Roma Termini to Pisa Centrale most frequently for this route.
+Omio customers traveling this route book their trains from Roma Termini to Pisa Centrale.

-Passengers traveling this route most often arrive at Pisa Centrale and need to travel approximately 0 mile (s) / 0 km from the train station to the city center in Pisa.
+Passengers arriving in Pisa most often arrive at Pisa Centrale and need to travel around 0.5 miles (805 m) from this train station to the city center.

 Here are some other resources that might have the information you need